Liverpool: M

 Miss USA – Wirral band (mid 80s), feat; Bruce Williams (gtr,voc), Andy Byrne (bass), Tony Goulding (drms).
 Orig called Reinforcements

 Mr Ray’s Wig World – “Psychedelic fuzzed out pop band” “Somewhere between Sonic Youth and the Banana Splits” Formed in Lpool in 1990 and rel 2 singles – the well rec’d “Faster Kittykat Play Play” EP in summer 92.
 The NME listing it as one of the singles of the year alongside Radiohead’s “Creep” and Suede’s “The Drowners.”
 Followed by Mad Dog – ltd 7″ Mar93.
 Also contributed a track “Elvis begins with an E” to “The Dark Side Of The Pool” Liverpool comp LP.
 Often seen playing at Planet X and The Krazy House and developing a good following along the way – live gigs were often considered something of an event.
 Also toured extensively around this period incl tour supports with The Verve, Boo Radleys and Cornershop.
-Rec sessions for John Peel & Mark Radcliffe’s Hit The North, both summer 92.
-Had a few line up changes 90/91 but settled early 92 Colin Cooper (gtr,voc) (now working in London), Rob Cross (gtr) (now working in Probe records), Roger Sinek (drms) (ex Barbel), Mike Corcoran (bass) (missing in action on the Wirral). reformed May04 with 3/4 of the orig line up, Colin Cooper (gtr,voc), Rob Cross (gtr), Roger Sinek (drms), Terry (bass) (also of Grrr!)
+Rec sessions for John Peel (11.08.92 listen) & Mark Radcliffe’s Hit The North, both summer 92.
+Had a few line up changes 90/91 but settled early 92 Colin Cooper (gtr,voc) (now working in London), Rob Cross (gtr) (now working in Probe records), Roger Sinek (drms) (ex Barbel), Mike Corcoran (bass) (missing in action on the Wirral). reformed May04 with 3/4 of the orig line up, Colin Cooper (gtr,voc), Rob Cross (gtr), Roger Sinek (drms), Terry (bass) (also of Grrr!).

 Mr Suit – a one off band (1986), Richard Norris (later of The Grid) was studying in Liverpool in the mid-80s and started a 60s psychedelic club called the Hangout, in what at the time was the Bierkellar in Mount Pleasant (later the 051).
 Richard was a St. Albans mate of Phil Smee, who at that time was re-issuing a lot of obscure pop/psychedelia on his Bam Caruso label.
 Wanting to do a “modern” compilation in the same vein, he drafted Richard and a few Hangout mates down to his studio to drum up a load of psyche covers under a variety of assumed names, which appeared on an album called “From The House of Lords.”
 This was the band that played at The Hangout – Richard Norris (voc), John Finney (bass), Pete Rickard (gtr) and Larry (drms).